Jenny Bede

-Jenny Bede (born 1983) is an English comedian.
+Jenny Bede (born 1983) is an English comedian, actress and writer.
 Trained in musical theatre, she has performed since 2008 with a focus on musical comedy.

 Early life

 Bede was born in 1983, and grew up in Pinner, London.

 Education

 Bede trained in musical theatre at the Royal Academy of Music.

 Career

 Bede worked as a PA prior to full-time comedy.